ryrych/haxorz_10.15/README.md

 ### Repeating last arguments in shell

-You don't have to do 'copy-pasta' to use last command arguments in another command.
+You don’t have to do ‘copy–pasta’ to use last command arguments in another command.

 `asciinema_screencasts` can be used in another command.